BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-08-Note-on-Kink-Mass-Correction-in-3D.md

 $$
 [\phi]=[A]= \sqrt{ \frac{E}{L} }.
 $$
 Fermion fields are more complicated, since they have no classical counterparts, their dimensions are convention-dependent.
+We will deal with fermions in a different note perhaps.

-**Then we can try to specify the $\hbar$ dependence of all quantities appearing in the action.**
+**Second step is to specify $\hbar$ dependence of all quantities appearing in the action.**

 The choice made by Brodsky and Hoyer is as following:
 $$